-Some patients may experience side effects to the anesthesia or have trouble regaining consciousness.
-Pain, nausea, difficulty breathing and fear and agitation are all common occurrences in the recovery room and will require the attention and expertise of a PACU nurse.
+Some patients may experience side effects of the anesthesia or have trouble regaining consciousness.
+Pain, nausea, difficulty breathing fear and agitation are all common occurrences in the recovery room and will require the attention and expertise of a PACU nurse.
 Depending on the hospital, the PACU nurse may also be responsible for helping patients stand, completing the discharge process and changing dressings.

 Because PACU nurses work in the recovery room, they are often the first person patients see after a major surgery.
 A good PACU nurse will provide comfort and reassurance to both patients and family members who may be worried.
 They will also need to be able to patiently answer questions and convey important care information, so a calm demeanor and strong communication skills also serve a PACU nurse well.

-PACU Vs. Operating Room Nurses
+PACU Nurses vs. Operating Room Nurses

 While both nurses are important to the entire surgical process, operating room nurses are responsible for preparing patients for surgery and taking care of them during surgery.
 An OR nurse also assists the surgeon and may be called on to control bleeding, insert sutures and administer medication.
 A PACU nurse takes over patient care once they have left the operating room.

 A certified registered nurse anesthetist (CRNA) is a specialized and advanced nursing field.
 CRNAs work with physicians and anesthesiologists to administer anesthesia in a variety of settings that could include: hospitals, dentist offices and pain management clinics.
 Their responsibilities include pre-anesthesia preparation and observation and maintenance during the procedure.

 All of these different nursing positions represent a vital part of the health care system, but it is the PACU that monitors and cares for patients who are coming out of sedation after surgery.